 3. Your supply chain

 Once you have narrowed down your products, it’s time to map out your supply chain.
-A supply chain is an end-to-end system of producing and delivering a product.
+A supply chain is an end-to-end system for producing and delivering a product.

-A clear picture of your supply chain is crucial to plan your infrastructure efficiently.
+A clear picture of your supply chain is crucial to planning your infrastructure efficiently.

 Some vital components of an eCommerce supply chain are:

 - Sourcing the product

 - Order management